Saddle fit - Western compared to English Part 2

 #1 Position of the saddle

 In English saddles, this is based on the position of the points relative to the shoulder blade.
 It is commonly taught that the points need to be about 2" behind the scapula.
 Extrapolating this to western, some (well known) people teach that the front bar tip on a western saddle therefore also needs to be 2" behind the scapula.
 However, the front bar tip on a western saddle actually belongs right behind the shoulder blade and it does not interfere with shoulder movement there when it is designed properly.
-We discuss the reasons why at length on our Proper Position of a Western Saddle page and show the pressure data as to why it works that way on our Rethinking Saddle Fit and Shoulder Blade Movement page, so I won't go into more detail here.
+We discuss the reasons why at length on our Proper Position of a Western Saddle page and show the pressure data as to why it works that way on our Rethinking Saddle Fit and Shoulder Blade Movement page and in our Proper Position of a Western Saddle video, so I won't go into more detail here.
 But like I said in the last post, for both English and Western saddles, it is the position of the saddle tree that determines the proper position of the saddle, not the rigging position, cinch/girth position, rider position, cantle position etc.

 #2 Angle of the tree points